Generic Name: methylphenidate hydrochloride

 Active Ingredient: methylphenidate hydrochloride USP

-Inactive Ingredients: artificial grape flavor, glycerin, hydrochloric acid, polyethylene glycol 1450, and purified water.
+Inactive Ingredients: PEG 1450, glycerin, phosphoric acid, grape flavor, and purified water.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.